Welcome to the world, Flame Nebula, Bright Nova

-In 2020, the poem “A Descriptive Linguistics of Isolation” was named a finalist in Sweet Lit’s poetry contest, and the lyric essay “How Fragile the Seam” was nominated for inclusion in the BSF anthology.
+The poem “White Wedding, November Rain & Other Songs for A Wedding Playlist” placed second for the 2022 Stephen A. DiBiase Poetry Prize.
+In 2020, the poem “A Descriptive Linguistics of Isolation” was named a finalist in Sweet Lit’s poetry contest, and the lyric essay “How Fragile the Seam” was inclusion in the Best Small Fictions anthology.
 Her essay, “From This Body–Music” was an Honorable Mention in the 2020 Words & Music competition and was selected for audio production by Gather Round Podcast.
-Her work was also the first runner up in the 2020 Inlandia poetry contest.
 In 2019 the poem “The Hanged Man” was nominated for a Best of the Net award.
-Read her 2019 and 2020 interviews with The Rappahannock Review here.
+Click through to read 2019 and 2020 interviews with The Rappahannock Review.

 A Few Poems

 - Bubble Mornings With My Baby